teebrooke/UCLA_Spring_2019/What_you_should_know_from_lecture/Week5_Wednesday.md

 print(mydict)

 petdict = dict(fish="bubbles", dog="fluffy", cat="scratches")
-# note that keywords are not string literals
+\# note that keywords are not string literal
-# note the use of equals rather than colon for the assignment
+\# note the use of equals rather than colon for the assignment print(petdict)
-print(petdict)

 __6__.
 Look at the inflammation-01.csv data in bash (__hint__ use head, cat, less, etc).
 What did the numpy array do to the data?
 For example, comment on the presence of floats and commas.